WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 	var NFuse_AppCommandLine = getUrlParameter('NFuse_AppCommandLine');
 	var CTX_Application = getUrlParameter('CTX_Application');</pre>

-This looks into the URI and allows you to get the value of either query string. Â In my example I am grabbing the values for &#8220;CTX\_Application&#8221; and &#8220;NFuse\_AppCommandLine&#8221;.
+This looks into the URI and allows you to get the value of either query string. Â In my example I am grabbing the values for "CTX\_Application" and "NFuse\_AppCommandLine".

-I then removed a bunch of the authentication portions from the ApiExample.html (I&#8217;ll be using an unauthenticated store). Â In order to automatically select the specified application I added some javascript to check the resource list and get the launch URL:
+I then removed a bunch of the authentication portions from the ApiExample.html (I'll be using an unauthenticated store). Â In order to automatically select the specified application I added some javascript to check the resource list and get the launch URL:

 <pre class="lang:default decode:true ">function listResourcesSuccess(data) {
         resourcesData = data.resources;

-        for (var i = 0; i &lt; resourcesData.length; i++) {
+        for (var i = 0; i < resourcesData.length; i++) {
 	    if (resourcesData[i].name == CTX_Application) {
 	        console.log("Name Matches");
 	        console.log(resourcesData[i]);